 You are here

-It was in his home kitchen with parents who were great cooks that Sutton discovered his passion for cooking that he parlayed into line jobs at casual eateries in his hometown of Dallas during high school.
+It was in his home kitchen that Sutton discovered his passion for cooking, which eventually parlayed into line jobs at casual eateries in his hometown of Dallas during high school.
 Sutton’s professional career started when he got a call in 1982 from Jean LaFont, the corporate chef of Universal Restaurants.
-What started as a summer job became a life’s calling.
+What began, as a summer job became a life’s calling.

 Two years later, Sutton enrolled in the Culinary Institute of America to add a formal education to hands-on experience that mirrored a European-style apprenticeship.
 In 1987, Sutton moved to the award-winning Mansion on Turtle Creek in Dallas Sutton which added yet another style of cooking to his repertoire.
 Subsequently he was promoted to sous chef, a position wherein he developed the commitment to excellence that has driven his career ever since.